 Sea Terms are conducted between the two Academic Semesters, in January and February.
 Cadets register soon after the New Year holiday, and prepare the T.S.
 Kennedy for sailing, including loading provisions in the freezers and dry stores spaces.
 The ship sails for foreign ports of the Caribbean Sea three out of four years, and one in four goes to the Mediterranean Sea.
 At least one of the Caribbean voyages includes the Panama Canal and an Equator crossing.
-In the past ten years the cadets have visited Barbados, Curacao, Aruba, Spain, Italy, Tenerife, Mexico, Panama, Costa Rica, England, Madeira, Greece, Cayman Islands, Martinique and Tortola, not to mentions great US ports like Miami, Fort Lauderdale, New Orleans and Charleston.
+In the past ten years the cadets have visited Barbados, Curacao, Aruba, Spain, Italy, Tenerife, Mexico, Panama, Costa Rica, England, Madeira, Greece, Cayman Islands, Martinique and Tortola, not to mention great US ports like Miami, Fort Lauderdale, New Orleans and Charleston.

 The Sea Term is not a pleasure cruise.
 The voyage lasts about 52 days on average, and during that time a cadet will rotate through class and laboratory training at sea, ships operations including deck and engine watches, maintenance and emergency drills.
 Port visits offer a time to relax, but still includes watch responsibilities and ship's maintenance.

-SEA TERM SCHEDULE 2013
+SEA TERM SCHEDULE 2015

-Jan.
-3 Cadets, Officers report on board
+01 Jan Cadets & Officers report on board

-Jan.
-6 Sea Term officially begins- Cadet registration
+04 Jan Sea Term officially begins-cadet registration